bbustin/bbustin/content/posts/2025-02-07_foray_into_agentic_ai.md

 goes up.
 There is likely a bug in my code where the model is getting loaded for each step rather than just staying loaded.
 I should not be using 70GB for Qwen2.5-7B-Instruct.

-It also significantly slows down on step 2. vMaybe because it has so much more context.
+It also significantly slows down on step 2.
+Maybe because it has so much more context.
+It did work in the end though!

+I think having more structured search data could make the context smaller, leading to faster execution.
+It might also allow the AI to make better use of the search results.

+##### Search DuckDuckGo using a library

 To be continued...